alex-konshin/gpio-ts/README.md

 ##### Important note for Banana Pi M3
 Not all GPIOs allow to set interruptions handler.
 This is a hardware limitation.
 The following GPIO numbers are supported on BPI-M3:
 32, 33, 34, 35, 202, 203, 204, 205, 226, 227, 228, 229, 234, 360, 361, 362.
-See output of command `gpio readall` to find this pins on the connector.
+See output of command `gpio readall` to find these GPIOs on the connector.

 #### Module parameters:
 ##### gpios